thesaadmirza/BookingEngine/Readme.md

 ## Summary:

 Create DJANGO Project with DJANGO REST framework for:
+- the main listing object could be a single unit (Apartment) or a multi-unit (Hotel)
+    - single unit have booking information (price) directly connected to it.
+    - multi units have booking information (price) connected to each of the children.
 - filtering through Hotels/Apartments that returns JSON response with available units based on search criteria.
-- the solution should be able to handle large dataset of units
+- the solution should be able to handle large dataset of units.

 1. There is pre-build structure for Hotels/Apartments (could be changed/extended).
 With prefilled database.
     - superuser